cisagov/ScubaGear/baselines/teams.md

 - Compare the URL with a block list.

-- Compare the URL with a list of know malicious sites
+- Compare the URL with a list of know malicious sites.

 - If the URL points to a downloadable file, apply real-time file scanning.